gemc/home/b_installation.markdown

 ### Download a pre-compiled binary distribution

-Linux binary tarballs contain the `gemc` executable, installed support files, and a small set of smoke-test executables.
+Linux binary tarballs contain the `gemc` executable and the examples (but not `pygemc`).

-Install the packages listed in [Software Prerequisites for binary installation](#software-prerequisites-for-binary-installation) before unpacking the tarball.
+Make sure to check the [Software Prerequisites for binary installation](#software-prerequisites-for-binary-installation) before unpacking the tarball.

 Choose an installation directory first: